SeattleTestbed/docs/EducationalAssignments/ABStoragePartOne.md

 # Extra Credit
 ----
 For extra credit, program that keeps all old versions of files and allows read from any of them.
-Writing to any old file creates a new version of that file.
+Writing to any old file creates a new (empty) version of that file.
 Do not submit this code inside your assignment.
 Submit a separate copy for extra credit.